leocabeza/the-movie-db/docs/v3-api.md

 ### movies.changes ⇒
 Get the changes for a movie.
 By default only the last 24 hours are returned.
-You can query up to 14 days in a single query by using the startDate and endDate query parameters.
+You can query up to 14 days in a single query by using the start_date and end_date query parameters.

 **Kind**: static constant of [<code>movies</code>](#module_movies)
 **Returns**: Promise